anyuzer/arc-router/README.md

 ### .setMap(routeMap:Object)
 Take an object in the form of {[ROUTE]:[MATCH_NAME]} and evaluate against it

+### .setStripQueryParams(value:Boolean)
+Sets whether or not the router should strip patterns that look like URL query params from a route being traveled. (ie `?var=1`).
+By default set to `TRUE`

+### .setStripAnchor(value:Boolean)
+Sets whether or not the router should strip patterns that look like a URL anchor from a route being traveled (ie. `#someAnchor`).
+By default set to `TRUE`

+### .setCaptureQuery(value:Boolean)
+Sets whether or not query parameter like patterns should be captured, parsed and returned as part of the routeData object on return.
+By default set to `FALSE`.
+If set to `TRUE` query parameters will be appended to the routeData object as a `{key:val}` object under `query`

+### .setCaptureAnchor(value:Boolean)
+Sets whether or not query parameter like patterns should be captured, parsed and returned as part of the routeData object on return.
+By default set to `FALSE`.
+If set to `TRUE` any value after a URL `#` will become the value of `anchor` on the RouteData object.

 ### .travel(routeString:String)
 Accept a string to travel the route map with.
 Travel returns a routeData object, binding variables based on the map route patterns.